 Stanley Elementary School

-New Elementary School | Waltham, MA
+New K-5 Facility | Waltham, Massachusetts

 The award-winning Stanley Elementary School, a "green" school from its inception, is the first public elementary school in Massachusetts to achieve a Silver LEED rating from the USGBC.
 As a recipient of one of the first grants from the Massachusetts Technology Collaborative for renewable-energy generation, the project was accomplished within the State’s strict funding formula.
 An example of the building’s “no cost” green strategies is its orientation on an east-west axis to maximize natural day lighting and give views to 90% of the interior spaces.

-University of Northern British Columbia
+University of Northern British Columbia | Master Plan

-Master Plan | British Columbia, Canada
+Master Plan for University Campus | Prince George, British Columbia

-Three major axes were oriented towards significant scenic views and along the natural landscape, which organize the long-range Campus Master Plan for the University of Northern British Columbia.
+Three major axes were oriented towards significant scenic views and along the natural landscape, which organize the long-range Master Plan for the University of Northern British Columbia.
 At the intersection of these axes is the “Agora,” a single-story internal connector between all major buildings.
 As the university has grown, the radial organization has kept the essential relationships of the plan.
 The design guidelines require exposed timber and stone inspired by indigenous building traditions to provide both design freedom and a cohesive campus aesthetic.

-New Construction | Chester, PA
+New Academic Facility | Chester, Pennsylvania

 The Widener University School of Business Administration in Chester, PA houses the MBA program in this new 32,500 square foot complex.
 A two-story, sky-lit atrium provides convenient access to all major academic spaces, and draws an abundance of natural lighting into interior spaces.
 This signature building also provides a new entrance to the larger Widener University campus and enhances pedestrian circulation between existing residential and core academic buildings.
 The building is heated and cooled using an innovative geothermal system.